Welcome & announcements

 Hearing the Word of God from the Old Testament

-Approaching the living God in confession and supplication
+Approaching the living God with thanksgiving and supplication

 *Confessing our faith together